What is Diabetic Retinopathy?

 The American Optometric Association, AOA, recommends annual dilated eye exams to anyone with diabetes.
 Besides keeping your blood sugar in check, diabetics need to keep an eye on their blood pressure.
 Elevated blood pressure can make a diabetic more likely to develop this eye disease.

 Preliminary studies are being conducted to test the effectiveness of pine bark extract as a way of treating diabetic eye conditions.
 If you are diagnosed with diabetic retinopathy, you need to schedule an appointment with an eye care professional, such as an ophthalmologist, to discuss your treatment options.

 Different treatments are used depending on what stage of DR you have.
 Injections and laser surgery are typically reserved for anyone with the most advanced or proliferative form of diabetic retinopathy.

 A routine eye examination will detect diabetic retinopathy and other eye problems.
 The eye doctor conducts a variety of tests during the exam including pupil dilation, visual acuity test and a slit lamp screening.

 Visit a Stanton Optical store near you for a VISION CHECK from a licensed Doctor of Optometry.
-Stanton Optical has independent doctors of optometry, or eye doctors working for T. Campen, at each of our locations.
+Stanton Optical has independent eye care doctors, or eye doctors working for T. Campen, at each of our locations.